importnil/Ecligrid/README.md

 These can be manually omitted, thus significantly reducing the file size.

 ##Contribution
-Issues and pull requests are very welcome.
+If you find an issue or just have a proposal, feel free to post it.
+Pull requests are also welcome.